 Well, I painted using warship color (2) of Creos Mr. Color, it’s the color of Yokosuka Navy Yard painting color.
 The linoleum part inevitably disappeared when painting warship color up with a fine part.
 This level of detail, I wonder it cannot be sprayed even with 0.2 mm nozzle airbrush work.

-As the attached decal, since it has been lost, I’m not sure when I lost it, the Rising Sun Flag has been diverted from past build kits.
+As for the attached decal, since it has been lost, I’m not sure when I lost it, the Rising Sun Flag has been diverted from past build kits.
 It is a great blunder to lose decal.
-It has been neglected for several years and it has repeatedly built and interrupted many times so the risk of loss increased, and I moved house last year.
+It has been neglected for several years and it has repeatedly been built and interrupted many times so the risk of loss increased, and I moved house last year.
 Generally, it is a promise to come out from somewhere after made it, but this time it did not come out.
 From now on, I would like to make it at once without being bored.

 After lightly washing in black and emphasizing the details, washing with a thinner rust color.
 I think there is a feeling of a try-hard at the front line, although she is a small destroyer.
 How is it?
 I wonder if we enjoy watching the complexity of the structures on the deck regarding the battleship models, rather than enjoying the weathering like a tank model.

 The handrail of the ship model that I have been built until now is all normal forms, this kit has a bulletproof board with an emphasis on places near the anti-aircraft gun.
-It can be imagined that the enemy’s air power threat to IJN battleships had reached the peak.
+It can be imagined that the enemy’s air power threat to IJN battleships had reached its peak.

 I noticed I make almost destroyers only.
 Next time I’d like to undertake a battleship.
 There is no need to hesitate a lot of parts.
 If I keep moving my hands, get closer to completion, unless I make a big mistake.